 OverviewThis is the easiest and most commonly climbed route for Mount Daniel.
-For the most part this route is a simple walk up, although with a few spots on the route which involve a little bit of class 3 scrambling.
+For the most part this route is a simple walk up, although it has a few class 3 moves on it.
+The route travels about 14.5 miles round trip, has roughly 5,000 feet of elevation gain, and can be done in a single day.

 Route DescriptionThe Southeast Ridge of Mount Daniel starts right at Peggy's Pond.
 It is not the ridge you see slightly north of the pond - that's the east ridge.
 The southeast ridge does not even look like a ridge when viewed from Peggy's Pond - it is the "hill" lying DIRECTLY west (thanks to esseattle for correction) of the Pond.
 Multiple "social" or climbers' trails start at or near Peggy's Pond and converge together atop of the ridge a few hundred feet above the pond.
 Generally, the north (right when viewed from the Pond) side of the ridge provides a more gentle start.
 Once atop the ridge, the climbers' trail is well defined - if it vanishes temporarily in a boulder field, just look for numerious cairns.
 Follow the ridge eastward passing Circle Lake far below on your left and the permanent snowfield on your right below.
 The ridge gradually narrows as you climb.
 Few class 3 sections are interspersed with mostly class 2 trail hiking.
 The highpoint you see ahead of you and to the right is the East Summit of Mt.
 Daniel.